breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 Let's look at this node's wiring.
 The first two make sense.
 We want the result of text completion to go to output, and we want it in the conversation history.
 The third one is also familiar, but it has a weird dot (`.`) at the end.
 What is that?

 The dot signifies that this wire is a constant.
 It remembers the last value passed through it and makes it always available to the receiving node.
-It's important here, because otherwise, we'd have to find ways to visit the `secrets` node with on every cycle of the loop.
+It's important here, because otherwise, we'd have to find ways to visit the `secrets` node on every cycle of the loop.

 So we have the `generateText` all set up.
 But what's the prompt that goes into it?
 To create a prompt, we need a `promptTemplate` node.
 Let's place and wire it: